The medium of life in fact is a huge garden

 I’ve read the following about you: “He finds picturesque order and beauty in a disfigured world with an incredible eye.”
 Is it important for you to evoke delight by your photographs?

 No, of course, art does not aim at delighting the eye.
 For example, we find the work Garden beautiful because we find the leaves and organic forms beautiful.
 My role in that is practically zero.
-What I only did is to have turned the image in colour into negative.
+What I only did is to have turned the image in color into negative.
 It is a very simple gesture.
 It is this simplicity which was important for me, namely the effect which in this way has an impact on further examination.
-The feeling of depth suddenly disappears, forms become stronger, the surfaces, the rhisomatic proliferation dominate the image; it all has the effect of being too much and incomprehensible.
+The feeling of depth suddenly disappears, forms become stronger, the surfaces, the rhizomatic proliferation dominate the image; it all has the effect of being too much and incomprehensible.
 While all the components have the same significance, we are looking only at a garden which people left alone a few decades ago and the plants grow unhindered.

 What is the task of art today?

 We could talk about the task of art for years, but even my own relationship to art is complicated.
 I think I like artistic representations best in so far as I feel time and that someone has got far in the process of thinking, so that they would bring something back from there, from the ends, so to say.
 My work is a kind of recording, an interpretation and, most of all, an attempt.
 I very much like how Henri Bergson refers to philosophy as an attempt to surpass the human condition.
-I have no intention of comparing myself to Bergson, but the constant and often hopeless attempt to surpass the human condition as an artistic programme is very close to me.
+I have no intention of comparing myself to Bergson, but the constant and often hopeless attempt to surpass the human condition as an artistic program is very close to me.

 How are you continuing to develop the intellectual sphere of ideas you have started here?